Japan’s low growth predicament – and what can be done about it

 According to Shotaro Yamashita of furniture company Kokuyo, which hosted the conference at its Tokyo HQ, Japan’s current predicament is the result of the twin effects of diminishing innovation leading to low growth and changing demographics – the Japanese working population is shrinking without any plan to receive immigrants to alleviate the crisis.

 Yamashita, who is editor-in-chief of Kokuyo’s WorkSight magazine, presented a sobering analysis to back up his call for the introduction of a more flexible work style and greater plurality to harness ecosystems of innovation Download Exit 5 of The Joint Station.

 If Japan is to change, he explained, it must adapt its ingrained ‘high-context culture’ that makes its workplace ill suited to agile working.
 High-context cultures are based around what you really feel about a situation and what is unspoken.
 So when your boss says you can work from home, in Japan you may not feel you can act on it Download from Tech Man.

 There is some good news on the horizon.
 Yoshio Nakayama of the Xymax Real Estate Institute presented research into work style reform in Japan, which showed that 40 per cent of Japanese companies are now engaging with change – most typically in the direction of teleworking.
 The larger the corporation, the more active they are in teleworking.
 These firms cite enhancing productivity as the top reason to reform.

-But Nakayama’s warning to WORKTECH Tokyo was that ICT-driven reforms only take you so far in addressing Japan’s low productivity.
+But Nakayama’s warning to WORKTECH Tokyo was that ICT-driven reforms only take you so far in addressing Japan’s low productivity Download the zxing library.
 What is needed, he argued, is a more employee-friendly environment based on knowledge, health and comfort in which high-value intellectual work can flourish.

 Global stock of new ideas